Last Updated on 30/04/2025

 Scannability & IMPORTANCE?

-Simply expressed, scannability refers to the ease with which a user can scan web information rather than reading it word for word.
+Scannability, in other words, refers to the ease with which a user can scan web information rather than read it word for word.

-Visitors can read text and pictures on scannable content quickly and easily as they have been prepared and arranged for swift comprehension.
+Visitors can read text and pictures on scannable content quickly and efficiently as they have been prepared and arranged for swift comprehension.

-The overall influence of the messaging, formatting, and writing styles employed to make the material scannable.
-It is a fundamental principle of UX authoring, and by extension, UX and product design in general.
+The overall influence of the messaging, formatting, and writing styles employed to make the material scannable is a fundamental principle of UX authoring and, by extension, UX and product design in general.

 Major corporations and startups increasingly consider scannable content a must-have, leading to the continuous expansion of UX authoring and content design as a subject.

-The Nielsen Norman Group conducted intriguing research in 1997 that popularized the word “scannability.”
+The Nielsen Norman Group conducted intriguing research in 1997 that popularized “scannability.”

-Jakob Nielsen and his colleagues attempted to learn how people read on the internet.
+Jakob Nielsen and his colleagues attempted to learn how people read online.

 What’s their conclusion?
 “They don’t.”